martinleggewie/documentationvault_main/9_meta/reports/report_diary.md

                    " "
                  ) as "Dates"
 from ""
-where notetype = "meeting" and file.folder != "9_meta/templates"
+where notetype = "diary" and file.folder != "9_meta/templates"
 sort created, file.name asc
 ```